christopher-dabrowski/incredevo-recruitment-log-api-calls/Readme.md

 ### Time tracking

 For time tracking I'm using [Clockify](https://clockify.me/) and I'm tracking time for each task using GitHub issues.
-I'll add the final time report when I finish the task.

 Total time spent on project: 07:25:05